 Trans fats are a type of fatty acid found in the foods we eat.
 Fatty acids are a source of energy for your body.
 Some types of fatty acids are healthy.
 Moderate amounts of polyunsaturated fats and monounsaturated fats benefit your diet.
 This includes seeds, nuts, animal fats, and fruit, vegetable, and fish oils.
-Trans and saturated fats are bad types of fatty acid.
+However, trans and saturated fats are bad types of fatty acid.
 Trans fats are made from turning liquid oils into solid fats.
 They are cheap and have a long shelf life.
 Most processed foods and commercial baked goods have trans fats.

 Path to improved health